PrefectHQ/prefect/docs/concepts/work-queues.md

     Key changes:

-    - Worker queues contain all the logic about what flows run where.
+    - Work queues contain all the logic about what flows run and how.
 Agents just pick up work from queues and execute the flows.
     - There is no global agent that picks up orchestrated work by default.
 You must configure a work queue and agent.

 ## Work queue overview